Siddesh7/swipe-bet/README.md

   <img src="./public//logo.png" alt="Prediction Marketplace Logo" width="200">
 </div>

-A seamless, Tinder-like prediction marketplace built on the Aurora blockchain where users can create predictions, place bets, and participate in market.
+A seamless, Tinder-like prediction marketplace built on the Aurora blockchain.
+Swipe-Bet enables a clean tinder-like swipe experience to remove the web3 friction whatsover and make it more gaamified for a social betting marketplace.

 ## 🌟 Key Features

 - **Swipe-to-Predict Interface**: Tinder-like experience for browsing and interacting with prediction markets
-- **Gasless Betting**: Place bets without signing transactions for each interaction
+- **Gasless Betting**: Place bets without signing transactions for each interaction, the deployer wallet relays the tx
-- **AI-Powered Resolution**: Automated market resolution using AI agents and MASA protocol
-- **Challenge System**: Ability to contest AI decisions for fair market outcomes
+- **AI-agent resolution**: AI agent resolves the market based on the data from MASA api
+- **Dispute**: User can dispute the AI resoltion.

 ## 🏗 Technical Architecture

 ### Smart Contracts
 - Prediction Market Contract
-- Gasless Transaction Handler
-- Challenge Resolution System

 ### AI Resolution System
 - Integration with MASA protocol
-- Automated information verification from:
+- Information verification from:
   - Google Search Results
   - Twitter Data
-- Resolution Algorithm
-- Challenge Processing

 ## 🔮 Future Roadmap